 Today’s technology provides new ways to significantly enhance a student’s ability in ophthalmoscopy before they begin to examine patients.
 Salus University is creating a simulation lab adjacent to the new optometric clinical skills lab

 featuring state-of-the-art virtual reality technology that provides a powerful training tool for both indirect and direct ophthalmoscopy.

-The simulation lab will include 10 stations; eight stations to train students in indirect and two stations for training in direct ophthalmoscopy.
+The simulation lab will include 12 stations; eight stations to train students in indirect and four stations for training in direct ophthalmoscopy.
 The simulator provides a highly realistic, three-dimensional experience of retinal examinations as well as affording an opportunity to learn how to properly handle the ophthalmoscope.
 Second year Pennsylvania College of Optometry student, Bradford Hearn, stated, “The first few times learning to use a BIO [binocular indirect ophthalmoscope] can be real difficult.
-This virtual simulator can really lower the learning curve for future students”
+This virtual simulator can really lower the learning curve for future students.”

 With a dynamic exam environment where the patient appears realistic and reacts to light, students learn through a truly immersive training experience.
 The simulator is able to provide immediate feedback on their performance allowing for an objective, competency-based assessment.
 Having a way to practice, even when a patient is not there to sit for you will be a big help.
 “I think it is an awesome learning resource,” Kelsey Jones ‘19OD said.
 “It will allow students to have more opportunities to practice and perfect their skills, making them better clinicians in the end.”